 I don’t manually move my mail messages.
 This is the primary way I save time.
 The default location for my mail is the inbox and I feel absolutely no compulsion to move messages to other folders.
 I have thousands of messages in my inboxes.

-I take an action with every mail.
+I take an action on every message.
 If I know it’s unimportant, based on the sender or subject, I delete it (or click the junk button) immediately.
 Otherwise, I’ll read it.
 For those messages that require further action, I will mark it in some way.
 If I’m planning on replying soon, I’ll mark it as unread.
 If the action will be taken more than a day later, I’ll flag it.

 I set up rules to automatically move messages from certain senders to their own folders.
 (Most of these are marketing emails.)
 I do this server-side, as I don’t want to be reliant on Apple Mail to perform these moves.
 (Like most of us, I check my mail on mobile devices and Apple Mail isn’t always up and running on my Mac.)